Here are 3 disadvantages and 3 benefits of co-sleeping with a toddler.

 But deep down, it didn’t feel right for me and so I felt co-sleeping was one of the best decisions I’ve ever made for my kid and for my sanity.

-But then again, if you’re the type who can’t function the next day with no decent amount of sleep and who turns into a grouch and growls at your kid when you don’t have any proper winks, I strongly suggest you try to sleep train your child.
+But then again, if you’re the type who can’t function the next day with no decent amount of sleep and who turns into a grouch and growls at your kid, I strongly suggest you try to sleep train your child.

 Or maybe not, maybe you’ll get used to the lack of sleep, like me.

 Don’t listen to anyone telling you what you should or should not do, when it comes to your child or your life.
 You know yourself better, you know your child better.
 So stick to your guns.

 And if you’ve decided to co-sleep, maybe let’s pray together and pray we don’t do any damage to our child in the long run?